-Typeface or Symbol Meaning Example AaBbCc123 The names of commands, files, and directories, and onscreen computer output Edit your . login file.
-Use ls - a to list all files. machine_name% you have mail.
-AaBbCc123 What you type, contrasted with onscreen machine_name% su computer output Password: aabbcc123 Placeholder: replace with a real name or value The command to remove a file is rm filename .
-AaBbCc123 Cc123 Book titles, new terms, and terms to be emphasized Read Chapter 6 in the User's Guide .
+Typeface or Symbol Meaning Example AaBbCc123 The names of commands, files, and directories, and onscreen computer output Edit the .login file.
+Use ls -a to list all files. machine_name% you have mail.
+AaBbCc123 What you type, contrasted with onscreen computer output machine_name% su Password: aabbcc123 Placeholder: replace with a real name or value The command to remove a file is rm filename.
+AaBbCc123 Book titles, new terms, and terms to be emphasized Read Chapter 6 in the User's Guide .
 Perform a patch analysis .
 Do not save the file.
 [Note that some emphasized items appear bold online.]